 David Icke

-In 1990, Icke visited a psychic who told him he was on Earth for a purpose and would receive messages from the spirit world.
+In 1990, Icke started visiting Betty Shine, a psychic who told him he was on Earth for a purpose and would receive messages from the spirit world.
 This led him to claim in 1991 to be a "Son of the Godhead" and that the world would soon be devastated by tidal waves and earthquakes.
 He repeated this on the BBC show Wogan.
 His appearance led to public ridicule.
 Books Icke wrote over the next 11 years developed his world view of a New Age conspiracy.
 Reactions to his endorsement of an antisemitic fabrication, The Protocols of the Elders of Zion, in The Robots' Rebellion (1994) and in And the Truth Shall Set You Free (1995) led his publisher to decline further books, and he has self-published since then.

 Icke contends that the universe consists of "vibrational" energy and infinite dimensions sharing the same space.
 He argues that there is an inter-dimensional race of reptilian beings, the Archons or Anunnaki, which have hijacked the Earth.
 Further, a genetically modified human–Archon hybrid race of reptilian shape-shifters – the Babylonian Brotherhood, Illuminati or "elite" – manipulate events to keep humans in fear, so that the Archons can feed off the resulting "negative energy".
 He claims that many public figures belong to the Babylonian Brotherhood and propel humanity towards a global fascist state or New World Order, a post-truth era ending freedom of speech.
 He sees the only way to defeat such "Archontic" influence is for people to wake up to the truth and fill their hearts with love.